aws-amplify/amplify-hosting/FAQ.md

 ```

 #### How do I run python 3.8 with functions
-5. Use python 3.8 in functions.

 We support both python 3.7.9 which is aliased under `python3`, and python 3.8 which is aliased under `python3.8`.
 In order to you use `python3` with python 3.8 version, use the following commands (*create symlink to link python3 to python3.8 and install pipenv using pip3.8*).

 ```
 version: 1
 backend: